 - In the first book of the Inheritance Cycle, Eragon, Murtagh, and Saphira have to cross the Hadarac Desert to reach the Varden.

-- Dany takes her followers across the desert in A Clash of Kings, the second book in A Song of Ice and Fire.
+- Dany takes her followers across the Red Waste in A Clash of Kings as hostile forces lurk in every other direction.
 They quickly run out of food and water, horses die, and many of her followers, including Doreah, do not survive.

 - Briefly in Count and Countess when the Turkish army sets up camp in Syria.
 A young Vlad Dracula, who has been taken hostage by the Ottomans and forced into the Janissaries, complains unendingly of the heat.